 • The submitted proposals should describe a detailed plan to develop creative communication approaches and/or creating resources and tools to promote positive views on – ethically responsible – animal research for the benefit of science, humans and animals.

-• ART SciComm Awards are aimed at young science communicators, which also includes journalists, teachers, researchers and/or technicians with a passion for science communication and public outreach - principal investigators can apply maximally up to 5 years after starting their first independent position.
+• ART SciComm Awards are aimed at all science communicators, which also includes journalists, teachers, researchers and/or technicians with a passion for science communication and public outreach.
 Applicants without an academic track must upload certificates documenting their education.
 We look forward to applications from all nationalities and geographical regions.
 If you have applied before but did not get funded, we encourage you to apply again.

 • Funding is available to cover expenses directly linked to the development of the proposed work plan, including, but not limited to, acquisition of equipment, software or services, short travel expenses, teaching materials, venue spaces and/or hosting of events.
 The ART Award money can NOT be used to cover institutional overheads, salaries or stipends.
 Please note that Animal Research Tomorrow (ART) cannot enter any grant agreements/contracts with the host Institution as this is an ART Award not equivalent to any grant by funding agencies.